 Fix:

-Observe carefully and isolate sick fish if necessary.
+Observe carefully and isolate sick fish if necessary and use medications to save the fish.

 Strong Water Flow

-Excessive current from filters or pumps may force guppies to remain near calmer areas close to the surface.
+Excessive current from filters or pumps may force guppies to remain near calmer areas close to the surface or in corners.

 Fix: